Generic E-Variables for Exact Sequential k-Sample Tests that allow for Optional Stopping: Introduction

-\paragraph{Related Work} Sequential tests for the $2 \times 2$ setting that can be turned into test martingales (and would then be safe to use under optional stopping) have been suggested before \citep[Section V.2]{barnard1946sequential,siegmund2013sequential}.
-Yet, such earlier tests were based either on generalized likelihood ratios (which in general do not satisfy (\ref{eq:evalstart}), hence they do not provide \E-variables) or on skipping data points in which both groups have the same outcomes, which ---- as our (unreported) experiments confirm --- is quite wasteful.
-Our \E-variable based tests are entirely different in nature, and, in contrast to earlier approaches, are all {\em exact and nonasymptotic}.
+\paragraph{Related Work} A sequential test for the $2 \times 2$ setting has been suggested as early as 1947 by Wald in his seminal \citep{Wald47} .
+Wald's test can be turned into a product of \E variables and would then be safe to use under optional stopping.
+Yet, as explained in Section~\ref{sec:conditional}, in the $2 \times 2$ setting the resulting \E variables do not grow as fast as the ones introduced here, and the underlying idea does not generalize to arbitrary models or effect size notions.
+Other earlier approaches (e.g. \cite[Section V.2]{siegmund2013sequential}) are based on asymptotic approximations.
+In contrast, our \E-variable based tests are exact and nonasymptotic.
 In fact our tests are more closely related to, yet still different from, Bayes factor tests: in the case of simple null hypotheses, \E-variable based tests coincide with Bayes factors \citep{grunwald2019safe}.
 However, in the $2 \times 2$ setting the null is not simple, and while the Bayes factor is a ratio of two Bayes marginal likelihoods, our \E-variables are ratios of more general, `prequential' \citep{Dawid84} likelihood ratios.
-In some special cases, the numerator is still a Bayes marginal likelihood, but the denominator, in the $2 \times 2$ setting, almost never is.
+In some special cases, the numerator is still a Bayes marginal likelihood, but the denominator, in the $2 \times 2$ setting, almost never is (Section~\ref{sec:simplebayes}) .
 Thus, while similar in `look', our approach is in the end quite different from the default Bayes factors for tests of two proportions that were proposed by \cite{kass1992approximate} and by \cite{jamil2017default}, the latter based on early work by \cite{Dickey1974}.
-To illustrate, in Appendix C (Supplementary Material) we show that none of the variants of the Gunel-Dickey Bayes factor that are applicable in our set-up yield valid \E variables.
+To illustrate, in Appendix~\ref{app:gd} (Supplementary Material) we show that none of the variants of the Gunel-Dickey Bayes factor that are applicable in our set-up yield valid \E variables.